RobertTalbert/discretecs/design-notes/mth225-topic-map.md

 - Solving recurrence relations
   - Checking a proposed solution
   - Solving recurrence relations with characteristic roots

-## Mathematical induction
+- Mathematical induction

-- The Principle of (Weak) Mathematical Induction
+  - The Principle of Mathematical Induction
-  - What it says/what it's for
-  - Why and how it works
   - Framework for an induction proof
     - Identifying the predicate
     - Establishing the base case
     - Stating the inductive hypothesis
     - Proving the inductive step
   - Critical analysis of an induction proof
   - Writing induction proofs